 Yosemite fire grows as crews protect iconic sequoias

 YOSEMITE NATIONAL PARK, Calif.
-(AP) — A wildfire threatening the largest grove of giant sequoias in Yosemite National Park more than doubled in size in a day, and firefighters were working Sunday to protect the iconic trees and a small mountain town.
+(AP) – A wildfire threatening the largest grove of giant sequoias in Yosemite National Park has more than doubled in size since Saturday afternoon.